sage-code/eve/manual/overview.md

 ```

 **Prefix**
-System variables, system constants and composite types are using a prefix.
+System constants, system variables and reference data types are using a prefix.

 * "$"  is for system constants/ environment variables;
 * "#"  is for system variables/ control variables;
-* "@"  is for reference type or composite type;
+* "@"  is prefix for a data type

 **notes:**
-* Prefix is improving color coding convention for new types;
 * Prefix is reducing collision between local and global names;
 * In other languages this kind of prefix is called _sigil_;